NatC02/blog/content/blog/performance-on-KPIs-part-two/index.md

 The time between when a user interacts with your site for the first time (i.e. when they click a link, push a button, or utilize a custom, JavaScript-powered control) and when the browser is able to respond to that interaction is known as the First Input Delay.
 In other terms, it is the time interval between the initial user interaction on a web page and the browser's reaction to that interaction, measured in milliseconds.
 This measure does not take into account scrolling or zooming.

 Reducating FID can yield mobile ad revenue.
-Swappie reduced their FID by 90% (among others) and saw a 42% increase in mobile revenue and a 10 percentage point increase in relative mobile conversion rate.
+[Swappie reduced their FID by 90% (among other metrics) and saw a 42% increase in mobile revenue and a 10 percentage point increase in relative mobile conversion rate.](https://wpostats.com/2021/09/16/swappie-revenue-increase.html)

 ### FID in 2021